TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-multi-data-centre/setup-controller-data-centre.md

 ## MDCB Component Installation
 The MDCB component must be able to connect to Redis and MongoDB/PostgreSQL directly from within the Control Plane deployment.
 It does not require access to the Tyk Gateway(s) or Dashboard application.

 The MDCB component will however, by default, expose an RPC service on port 9091, to which the Tyk Data Plane (Worker gateway(s)) data centres will need connectivity.

-To download the relevant MDCB package from PackageCloud.
+To download the relevant MDCB package from PackageCloud:

 ```curl
 curl -s https://packagecloud.io/install/repositories/tyk/tyk-mdcb-stable/script.deb.sh | sudo bash